InfuseAI/primehub-python-sdk/docs/CLI/admin/instancetypes.md

-  delete               Delete an instance type by id get                  Get an instance type by id list                 List instance type list-group           List group of an instance type by id remove-group         Remove group connection from an instance type by id update               Update the instance type
+  delete               Delete an instance type by id get                  Get an instance type by id list                 List instance type list-groups          List groups of an instance type by id remove-group         Remove group connection from an instance type by id update               Update the instance type